 Researchers estimate that between 80% – 90% of new year’s resolutions fail annually and almost 50% fail after the first month.
 Failure of these goals can cause doubt, anxiety, and impact mood which can be detrimental in a new year.
 However, there are ways to help create and maintain successful resolutions.
 Here are five tips:

 One of the main reasons why many resolutions fail is due to unrealistic goals and expectations.
 Simplicity is key when creating goals (especially when implementing changes that are new).
 It is important to create a manageable list of goals that will help with your overall success.
 Our brains respond well to small achievable goals because they build momentum and eventually lead to larger achievements.
 For example, if a goal is to go to the gym 5 days/weekly in the new year, try reducing the frequency to 1-2 days/ weekly.

-Once you have shown consistency with going to the gym 1-2 days/weekly, gradually increase the days until you can start going consistency 5 days/weekly.
+Once you have shown consistency with going to the gym 1-2 days/weekly, gradually increase the days until you can start going consistently 5 days/weekly.
 Also, have flexibility.
-If you recognize that the number of days does not fit your schedule or if there are other competing responsibilities (childcare, work, daily tasks, etc) that are causing scheduling conflicts or burnout, modify your goals to accommodate the changes.
+If you recognize that your goals no longer fit your schedule or if there are other competing responsibilities (childcare, work, daily tasks, etc) that are causing burnout, modify your goals to accommodate the changes.

 2. Create Strategies

 “A goal is a desired outcome.
 A strategy is a desired outcome combined with a plan to achieve it.
 Create strategies not just goals.” – Best-selling book author James Clear.
 It is important that as you create and work towards your goals, that there is a specific plan for successful completion.
 For example, simply saying, “I want to become less anxious” as a goal does not address the concern.
 Write down how do you anticipate becoming less anxious.